What are Radiators?

-Many homes are equipped with a forced-air furnace, other homes, such as older, vintage and historic homes, may be using a radiator and boiler combination to heat.
-That is not to say newer homes are not also taking advantage of energy efficient radiator systems, because they are.
-Regardless of whether or not you are dealing with an older radiator or a new model, repairing a leaking radiator and/or installing a new boiler is a big project that requires the expertise of a professional contractor.
+While many houses use a forced-air furnace for heating, others, especially older, vintage, and historic homes, rely on a radiator and boiler combination.
+However, newer homes are also adopting energy-efficient radiator systems.
+Whether you are dealing with an older radiator or a modern model, repairing a leaking radiator or installing a new boiler is a significant project that requires the expertise of a professional contractor.
+In this guide we will go over all you need to know about installing a new radiator or maintaining an existing radiator in your home.

 Radiator Installation and Repair